senthurveld/40-days-of-javascript-by-tapsa/day-27/task.md

 - Cartoon, Tom, Jerry, should it be right after Tom, before Jerry?,
 - Cartoon, Tom, should it be right after Tom, before Jerry?, Jerry
 - Error

+# answer

+- Cartoon, Jerry, should it be right after Tom, before Jerry?, tom

+Explanation :

+- create all global memory, then execution part look into cartoon() the log "Cartoon"
+- setTimeout goes to callback queue, Promise goes to job queue
+- Log "jerry"
+- Then promise from job queue
+- Last callback queue execute in callstack prints "TOm"

 ### 6. Guess the output